bart-eijk/reddit_playlister/README.md

 Example
 --------------
-`python main.py -s Rock` will generate a Spotify playlist with the name "/r/Rock 1-jan-2015" (if run on the first of January).
+`python main.py -s Rock` will generate a Spotify playlist from the 100 hottest submissions of /r/Rock with the name "/r/Rock 1-jan-2015" (if run on the first of January).

 License
 --------------